No easy fix to officiating gaffe like Saints no call: Goodell

 ATLANTA (Reuters) - The National Football League (NFL) will consider rule changes aimed at avoiding the type of officiating gaffe that likely cost the New Orleans Saints a spot in the Super Bowl but Commissioner Roger Goodell warned on Wednesday there are no easy fixes.

-Speaking at his annual state of the league address ahead of Sunday’s Super Bowl between the New England Patriots and Los Angeles Rams, Goodell said he understands the frustration felt by the Saints and that the league wants to address their concerns.
+Speaking at his annual state of the league address ahead of Sunday’s Super Bowl between the New England Patriots and Los Angeles Rams, Goodell acknowledged publicly for the first time that a mistake had been made and that he understands the frustration felt by the Saints.

+“It’s a play that should be called and we are going to make sure we do everything possible to address the issues going forward,” said Goodell.

 “We also know that they are officiating a game that moves very quickly and have to make snap decisions under difficult circumstances and they are not going to get it right every time.”